GoViG: Goal-Conditioned Visual Navigation Instruction Generation via Multimodal Reasoning: Experiments

 \subsection{Experimental Setup}

-\textbf{Evaluation Metrics.} We evaluate performance with two sets of metrics:~(1)~Instruction Quality.
-We measure linguistic accuracy for both the goal-conditioned instruction generation task and the instruction generation with visual cues subtask using BLEU-4~\cite{papineni2002BLEU}, CIDEr~\cite{vedantam2015cider}, METEOR~\cite{banerjee2005meteor}, and ROUGE-L~\cite{lin2004rouge}.
-Generated instructions are compared to all corresponding ground-truth references.~(2)~Visualization Quality.
-We assess visual prediction quality for the navigation visualization subtask using structural and perceptual metrics: SSIM~\cite{wang2004ssim}, PSNR~\cite{hore2010image}, LPIPS~\cite{zhang2018unreasonable}, and DreamSim~\cite{fu2023dreamsim}.
+\textbf{Evaluation Metrics.} We evaluate performance with two sets of metrics:~(1)~\textbf{Instruction Quality.} We measure linguistic accuracy for both the GoViG task and the instruction generation with visual cues subtask using BLEU-4~\cite{papineni2002BLEU}, CIDEr~\cite{vedantam2015cider}, METEOR~\cite{banerjee2005meteor}, and ROUGE-L~\cite{lin2004rouge}.
+Additionally, we employ navigation-specific metrics Success Rate (SR) and Success weighted by Path Length (SPL)~\cite{anderson2018vision} to assess instruction quality from a practical usability perspective.~(2)~\textbf{Visualization Quality.} We assess visual prediction quality for the navigation visualization subtask using structural and perceptual metrics: SSIM~\cite{wang2004ssim}, PSNR~\cite{hore2010image}, LPIPS~\cite{zhang2018unreasonable}, and DreamSim~\cite{fu2023dreamsim}.